Habanero Pepper

 Pro Tips

-- Keep unwashed until ready to use to prevent moisture buildup
+- Keep peppers dry to prevent mold; don't wash until ready to use

 Origin & Heritage